CurveDocs/curve-docs/docs/integration/metaregistry.md

 ### `get_virtual_price_from_lp_token`
 !!! description "`MetaRegistry.get_virtual_price_from_lp_token(_token: address, _handler_id: uint256 = 0) -> uint256`"

     Getter for a token's virtual price.
 The virtual price of any pool starts with a value of `1.0` and increases as the pool accrues fees.
-This number constantly increases for StableSwap pools unless the pool's amplification coefficient changes.
-For CryptoSwap pools, there are moments when the virtual price can decrease (e.g., admin fee claims, changes to the pool's parameters, etc.).
+This number constantly increases for Stableswap pools unless the pool's amplification coefficient changes.
+For Cryptoswap pools, there are moments when the virtual price can decrease (e.g., admin fee claims, changes to the pool's parameters, etc.).

     Returns: virtual price of the LP token (`uint256`).